 ---|---|

-We will consider products and services leading to decarbonization for customers and partner companies with the aim of reducing CO2 emissions throughout the entire supply chain (Scope 3).
+We will consider products and services that can lead to decarbonization for customers and partner companies with the aim of reducing CO2 emissions throughout the entire supply chain (Scope 3).

-In addition, we are creating video content and SDGs communication books, etc. as means of communication aimed at employees and other stakeholders.
+In addition, we are creating video content and booklets, etc., as means of communication aimed at employees and other stakeholders.

 Sagawa Express is engaged in the following initiatives aimed at adapting to climate change.